nascimento-mario/nascimento-mario.github.io/README.md

 ## Academics

 After being an academic for 25+ years I am on a "kind of retirement" path, though I'm still active collaborating with colleagues.
-According to [Google Scholar](https://scholar.google.ca/) my publications have been cited 5,200+ times, yielding an H-index of 35 [DBLP](https://dblp.org/) kindly maintains (most of) [my publications organized by year(https://dblp.org/pid/n/MarioANascimento.html).
+According to [Google Scholar](https://scholar.google.ca/) my publications have been cited 5,200+ times, yielding an H-index of 35.
+[DBLP](https://dblp.org/) kindly maintains (most of) my publications organized by year [here](https://dblp.org/pid/n/MarioANascimento.html).

 ## Coding